geekflyer/jira-to-clubhouse-node/README.md

 - You need to have node.js 8.x or higher with npm@5 or higher installed.
 - You need a jira user with access to all issues
 - You need a clubhouse admin user
-- (Ideally you should create a clubhouse test org and run the migration a few times there for testing, until you create another "production" clubhouse org)
+- Ideally you should create a clubhouse test org and run the migration a few times there for testing (name the org "yourcompany-dev1" for example), until you create another *production* clubhouse org

 #### Steps